Legal Aid Alberta welcomes trio of new directors taking seats at the table.

 “Our directors play an important role in ensuring the needs of vulnerable Albertans are met and that the future of LAA is stable and secure,” said Panusa.
 “The depth and breadth of skill and knowledge each board member brings will help us continue to have an impact on the lives of vulnerable and marginalized Albertans, and society as a whole.”

 Panusa thanked out-going board members Peter Carter, Jim Donihee, and Graham Johnson, who each served two, three-year terms starting in 2014, and to former director Daryl Royer, who served on the board since 2017.

 “Each of these directors made important contributions to LAA, especially as we redesigned the way we delivered services, then swiftly met the challenges of COVID-19.
 We’re thankful for the support they provided and the enduring, positive impact they had over the years.”

-As a publicly funded, non-profit organization, LAA provides affordable legal services in family law, domestic violence, child welfare, immigration, and youth and adult criminal defense.
+As a publicly funded, non-profit organization, LAA provides affordable legal services in family law, domestic violence, child welfare, immigration, and youth and adult criminal defence.
 LAA is in nine locations: Calgary, Edmonton, Fort McMurray, Grande Prairie, Lethbridge, Medicine Hat, Red Deer, Siksika Nation and Wetaskiwin.